cloudflare/cloudflare-docs/content/data-localization/_index.md

 # Data Localization Suite

+{{<Aside type="note">}}

+This feature is only available as a paid add-on for customers on the Enterprise plan.
+Reach out to your Customer Success Manager for more information.

+{{</Aside>}}

 The Data Localization Suite (DLS) is a set of products that helps customers who want to maintain local control over their traffic while retaining the security benefits of a global network.

-DLS is currently available for customers on the Enterprise plan.
-Reach out to your Customer Success Manager for more information about purchasing DLS.

 The Data Localization Suite consists of the following products: